What to do when someone dies?

 In Washington State, if you are working with a funeral director, they will pick up the death certificate when they pick up a body.
 The physicians or medical examiners section should already be filled in.
 Then the funeral director meets with the family to gather the biographical data—birth date, place of residence, occupation, veteran status, etc.—that also appears on the death certificate, and to prepare disposition of the body for natural burial or cremation.

 Transport: The funeral director, or family member acting as director, has 72 hours to file the death certificate with the county health department registrar's office.
 The registrar issues a simple form called the burial transit permit and gives it to the funeral director or the family/community member responsible for transportation.
+Washington State currently works with an Electronic Death Registration System, which means it is difficult for a family member to secure the burial transit permit, but you can hire a funeral director for just this part of the paperwork and still convey your loved one's body out to us in a private vehicle.
 Our local funeral home in Goldendale does transport all over the Pacific Northwest and can store the body until the time of the burial.
-Their phone number is 509.773.4646.
+Their phone number is 509.772.2636.

 On the day of burial, the funeral director or loved one accompanying the body to the cemetery, brings the burial transit permit and gives it to the cemetery staff.
 When the burial is complete, a cemetery staff person mails a copy of the burial transit permit back to the County Registrars office.